 Partial Hospitalization

 Partial hospitalization is a type of outpatient treatment appropriate for people who do not necessarily require residential treatment but may benefit from strong therapeutic oversight.
-With a partial hospitalization program, you meet 4 days a week for 3-4 hours a day.6 You receive similar types of treatment as in residential treatment, including individual therapy, group counseling, and access to 12-step meetings.3
+With a partial hospitalization program, you meet 4-5 days a week for large portions of the day.
+You receive similar types of treatment as in residential treatment, including individual therapy, group counseling, and access to 12-step meetings.3

 Intensive Outpatient Treatment

 Intensive outpatient programs also include individual and group counseling, and access to 12-step meetings.
-Throughout treatment, you continue discussing and processing any new cravings and triggers you experience from living back in the community.
+Throughout treatment, you continue discussing and processing any new cravings and triggers experienced from living back in the community.
 You also focus on building a recovery support network.3

 Intensive outpatient rehab can last from one month to several months, depending on your needs.